bumbigbrain/server/README.md

 ## What You Are Allowed to Modify

-- You are allowed to modify `user-data.sh`, particularly to update ENV variables and pass them as user-data script.
+- You are allowed to modify `user-data.sh`, particularly to update ENV variables.
+- You are allowed to pass `user-data.sh` as a user-data to launch EC2.